 If the tax-deferred amount is greater than the cost base of your units, you include the excess as a capital gain.
-You can use the indexation method if you bought your units before 11.45am (by legal time in the ACT) on 21 September 1999.
+You can use the indexation method if you bought your units before 11:45 am AEST on 21 September 1999.